Introduction

 Autonomous Trajectory Planning

-My most impactful work was writing autonomous trajectory routines maximizing scoring during the 16-seconds autonomous period of each match.
-This experience got me opportunities to work extesively with control theories, sensor feedback, and computer vision using a Limelight camera.
+My most impactful work was writing autonomous trajectory routines maximizing scoring during the 16-seconds autonomous period of a match.
+This experience got me opportunities to work extesively with control theories, sensor feedback, and computer vision.

 Auto Test